-- The Service appointed 35 successful applicants from the latest recruitment campaign. - The Service will continue to deliver a recruitment strategy, that incorporates a targeted approach to stations that are in exception, whilst utilising data to identify the specific contractual/availability needs of those stations. - The Service will continue to review On-Call contracts to ensure they are effective in improving appliance availability, whilst also ensuring contractual performance of staff is maintained. - Recent recruitment of On-Call staff into WT posts (e.g., LFRS, Greater Manchester FRS, and Lancashire Constabulary) has impacted units through several On-Call staff leaving, not being available during training or reducing their hours due to shift patterns. - Challenges around Light Goods Vehicle (LGV) and Officer in Charge (OIC) skills continue to be an issue across the Service.
-To remedy this, Firefighters in development can be nominated for LGV courses, following discussion with Station and Group managers. - High levels of sickness on some stations continues to be an issue, with Covid continuing to be a contributor during the quarter. - OCSO's will continue to support On-Call units through the delivery of area-based training, primarily targeted at FF's in development.
-This support will aid progression through the FF development programme, subsequently increasing opportunities for FF's to progress to more specialist skills such as LGV driving or Incident Command. - OCSO's are working with the incident command team to develop workshops that will resume in the spring.
-Local ad hoc sessions have been delivered, post incident command assessment, to support and develop OIC's with their command skills. - Support national On-Call campaigns and utilise their recruitment literature and designs.
-Align recruitment campaigns with NFCC On-Call Firefighter Days and raise the profile of the occasion during national volunteers week.

-- Invest in On-Call using relevant recruitment material and effective allocation of internal resources.
-Additional resources for the recruitment vehicle have been identified and requested which include, new banners, QR code cards for each station, and new On-Call staff for advertisement. - Quarter 2 saw the expansion of the OCSO team following the appointment of new staff in September.
-The ambition will be to fill the remaining OCSO Team vacancies to ensure all units receive support as required.
+- The Service appointed 42 new recruits from the October 2022 recruitment campaign. - The Service will continue to deliver a recruitment strategy, that incorporates a targeted approach to stations that are in exception, whilst utilising data to identify the specific contractual/availability needs of those stations. - Commencement of a retention study undertaken by Station Managers and OSCO team leaders. - The Service will continue to review On-Call contracts to ensure they are effective in improving appliance availability, whilst also ensuring contractual performance of staff is maintained. - Challenges around Large Goods Vehicle (LGV) and Officer in Charge (OIC) skills continue to be an issue across the Service.
+To remedy this, Firefighters in development can be nominated for LGV courses, following discussion with Station and Group managers. - OCSO's are working with the incident command team in workshops to support and develop OIC's with their command skills. - Support national On-Call campaigns and utilise their recruitment literature and designs.
+Align recruitment campaigns with NFCC On-Call Firefighter Days and raise the profile of the occasion during national volunteers week. - Invest in On-Call using relevant recruitment material and effective allocation of internal resources.
+Additional resources for the recruitment vehicle have been identified and requested which include, new banners, QR code cards for each station, and new On-Call staff for advertisement.